zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-opening.md

 </CustomPart>
 ```

-The sample above instructs the portal to open the `InputBindingsDifferentBladesChildBlade` blade, while passing a parameter named `currentNumber` to the blade.
+The sample above instructs the Portal to open the `InputBindingsDifferentBladesChildBlade` blade, while passing a parameter named `currentNumber` to the blade.
 The `selectedItem` property of the `InputBindingsDifferentBladesParentPartViewModel` view model will be used as the source of the argument passed to the blade.
 To piece this all together:

 * Blade - name of the blade to open
 * Parameter - name of the blade parameter (argument) the `InputBindingsDifferentBladesChildBlade` is expecting to receive.
 * Source - public observable property on the `InputBindingsDifferentBladesParentPartViewModel` view model which contains the information to pass to the new blade.
 * content.* - this notes that the `selectedItem` property exists on the view model.
 You may potentially also use container.*, which allows binding to properties available on the container object passed into the view model constructor.

-The view model for the part which launches the blade defines the `selectedItem` property which is used for the source:
+The ViewModel for the part which launches the blade defines the `selectedItem` property which is used for the source:

 `\SamplesExtension\Extension\Client\Bindings\InputBindingsDifferentBlades\ViewModels\InputBindingsDifferentBladesViewModels.ts`